override-sh/aetheria-docs/docs/intro.md

 ## Aetheria's solution

-Aetheria's goal is to solve the main problem of all its competitors and improve on the usability and security of the overall CMS.
+Aetheria's goal is to solve the main problem of all its competitors and improve the usability and security of the overall CMS.
 How?

 Let's address the main problems of the competitors one by one: